 This will reduce the CPU usage of other apps.
 As a result, the kernel_task process will also use fewer CPU resources.
-But if that doesn’t help with the situation, try the below-mentioned troubleshooting.
+But if that doesn’t help the situation, try the troubleshooting below.

-If you are using any counterfeit or low-quality chargers, then this can be one of the many reasons why your Mac overheats.
-Strangely, we got to know that some affected users were able to high kernel_task CPU usage by charging only via the ports on the right-hand side of their MacBooks.
+If you are using counterfeit or low-quality chargers, this can be one of the many reasons why your Mac overheats.
+Strangely, we learned that some affected users could high kernel_task CPU usage by charging only via the ports on the right-hand side of their MacBooks.

-It might not be true for every MacBook unit but a few had design flaws that caused a surge in CPU temperature when a charger is plugged into any port on the left side.
+It might not be accurate for every MacBook unit, but a few design flaws caused a surge in CPU temperature when a charger is plugged into any port on the left side.
 So you can also try this solution and use only the ports on the right side and see if that helps lower CPU usage by the kernel_task process.

 Before rebooting your Mac, check for available software updates.
 Often, updating your system and applications is the right thing to do.
-Also while checking for the new updates, you should enable automatic updates in macOS if you do not have data restrictions.
+Also, while checking for new updates, you should enable automatic updates in macOS if you do not have data restrictions.

 To update Mac software, follow these steps: